adzierzanowski/volcano/README.md

 ## Installation

+### Build

 Clone the repository and build it:

 ```bash
 $ git clone https://github.com/adzierzanowski/volcano.git /Users/user/volcano
 $ cd /Users/user/volcano
 $ make
 ```

+The resulting executables will be created in the `./bin` folder:
+* `volcano` - CLI for controlling the keyboard without the daemon running
+* `volcanod` - the daemon executable
+* `volcanosrv` - the web control panel server communicating with the daemon
+* `volcanoctl` - a shell script which opens the control panel (assuming it uses the default port `65226`)

+### Configuration

 Create `.volcanorc` file with basic configuration: